-- (i) Facilities at the T-junction with the provincial road: - Arrangements should commence immediately to reserve the land, to authorize the specified land uses and to negotiate with fuel companies. - Detailed design should follow pending the outcome of the agreements reached and should be cognizance of the requirements stated in paragraph 4.1.8. - Budget to initiate the implementation program and to fund a portion of the capital should be placed on the provincial budget. - (ii) Facilities at the entrance to the mine: - Negotiations with the mine should commence immediately on the positioning of the specified facilities and to assist with the funding of the facilities. - Detailed design should follow pending the outcome of the agreements reached and should be cognizance of the requirements stated in paragraph 4.1.8. - Budget to initiate the implementation program and to fund all or part of the capital should be placed on the provincial budget.
+- (i) Facilities at the T-junction with the provincial road: - Category B transfer facility should be located at the southwestern corner of the Tjunction, to develop eventually into Category A facility as the demand grows. - Arrangements should commence immediately to reserve the land, to authorize the specified land uses and to negotiate with fuel companies. - Detailed design should follow pending the outcome of the agreements reached and should be cognizance of the requirements stated in paragraph 4.1.8. - Budget to initiate the implementation program and to fund a portion of the capital should be placed on the provincial budget. - (ii) Facilities at the entrance to the mine: - A Category C load facility (lye-bye type) should be provided to serve as a load and off-load point only. - Negotiations with the mine should commence immediately on the positioning of the specified facilities and to assist with the funding of the facilities. - Detailed design should follow pending the outcome of the agreements reached and should be cognizance of the requirements stated in paragraph 4.1.8. - Budget to initiate the implementation program and to fund all or part of the capital should be placed on the provincial budget.